davidkpiano/frontend-masters-xstate-v2/06-parallel-states/README.md

 ## Exercises

-- Add a parallel state for volume
-- Refactor the states so that the volume and media regions are separate
+Add a parallel state so that the `player` and `volume` are separate regions.